manuelVo/foundryvtt-socketlib/README.md

 async executeForUsers(handler, recipients, ...args);
 ```

 Executes a function on the clients of a specified list of players.
+The function must have been registered using [`socket.register`](#socketregister) before it can be invoked via this function.

 - **handler** can either be the function that should be executed or the name given to that function during registration.
 - **recipients** an array of user ids that should execute the function.